 If you have to leave your vehicle with the engine running, be sure your vehicle is in PARK (P) and your parking brake is firmly set before you leave it.
 After you've moved the shift lever into PARK (P), hold the regular brake pedal down.
-Then, see if you can move the shift lever away from PARK (P) without first pulling it toward you (or pressing the button on a console shift lever).
+Then, see if you can move the shift lever away from PARK (P) without first pressing the button on the console shift lever.
 If you can, it means that the shift lever wasn't fully locked into PARK (P).